Making psutil twice as fast

 Implementation

-One great thing about psutil design is its abstraction.
-It is dived in 3 "layers".
-The first layer is represented by the main Process class (python), which is what dictates the end-user high-level API.
-The second layer is the OS-specific Python module which is thin wrapper on top of the OS-specific C extension module (third layer).
-Because this was organized this way (modularly) the refactoring was reasonably smooth.
-In order to do this I first refactored those C functions collecting multiple info and grouped them in a single function (e.g. see BSD implementation).
-Then I wrote a decorator which enables the cache only when requested (when entering the context manager) and decorated the "grouped functions" with with it.
-The whole thing is enabled on request by the highest-level oneshot() context manager, which is the only thing which is exposed to the end user.
+Because the code was organized this way (modular), the refactoring was reasonably smooth.
+I first refactored those C functions that collect multiple pieces of info and grouped them into a single function (e.g. see BSD implementation).
+Then I wrote a decorator that enables the cache only when requested (when entering the context manager), and decorated the "grouped functions" with it.
+The caching mechanism is controlled by the Process.oneshot() context manager, which is the only thing exposed to the end user.
 Here's the decorator:

 def memoize_when_activated(fun):